-While the primary care team involves many team members and disciplines, the main team members who are responsible for delivering PCBH services in military treatment facility (MTF) primary care clinics throughout the DoD include the Primary Care Manager (PCM), Internal Behavioral Health Consultant (IBHC), External Behavioral Health Consultant (EBHC), and the Behavioral Health Care Facilitator (BHCF).
+While the primary care team involves many team members and disciplines, the main team members who are responsible for delivering PCBH services in military treatment facility (MTF) primary care clinics throughout the DoD include the Primary Care Manager (PCM), Behavioral Health Consultant (BHC), External Behavioral Health Consultant (EBHC), and the Behavioral Health Care Facilitator (BHCF).

 Primary Care Manager (PCM)

 The PCM drives and leads execution of the treatment plan for those patients enrolled in PCBH services.
-PCMs work together with the IBHCs, BHCFs, and EBHCs to develop and maintain a comprehensive treatment plan for patients so that patients receive quality care in a timely manner and achieve optimal levels of physical and mental health more quickly.
+PCMs work together with the BHCs, BHCFs, and EBHCs to develop and maintain a comprehensive treatment plan for patients so that patients receive quality care in a timely manner and achieve optimal levels of physical and mental health more quickly.